-- Tell us about a social or environmental issue (or issues) that you care about.
+- Tell us about a social or environmental topic that you care about.
 Why is this issue important to you?

--Campus Kitchen at Virginia Tech (semester-long commitments.
-Opportunities include leading delivery shifts, diversion shifts in dining halls, cooking shifts, and community partner service trips.)
+- Campus Kitchen at Virginia Tech (semester-long commitments.
+Opportunities include leading delivery shifts, diversion shifts in dining halls, leading dry meal packing event, and community partner service trips.)